yviscuit/openid-connect-4-identity-assurance/requesting.md

 The OP SHOULD try to fulfill this requirement.
 If the verification data of the user is older than the requested `max_age`, the OP MAY attempt to refresh the user’s verification by sending her through a online identity verification process, e.g. by utilizing an electronic ID card or a video identification approach.

-If the OP is unable to fulfill the requirement (even in case it is marked as being `essential`), it will provide the RP with the data available and the RP may decide how to use the data.
+If the OP is unable to fulfill any of the requirements stated in this section (even in case it is marked as being `essential`), it will provide the RP with the data available and the RP may decide how to use the data.
 The OP MUST NOT return an error in case it cannot return all Claims requested as essential Claims.